Anthias-Labs/flare/README.md

 Anthias Labs is a boutique blockchain r&d firm focused on public goods tooling and actionable research.
 To see more about us, feel free to review [here](https://www.anthias.xyz/home).

 ## Acknowledgements
-Acknowledgments of the contributors to Flare will be posted here once Flare v0 is shipped in late March of 2024
+Acknowledgments of the contributors to Flare including:
+- Nicolas Schaievitch
+- Charlie Ambrose
+- Jacob Creech

 ## Contributing
 To contribute to Flare, please reach out to the current contributors in our main [Contributor Discord](https://discord.gg/RCJYpMvkBy).